AnthonyBrng/WowPlayerChecking/README.md

 2. Doubleclick on `check_gui.py` or `check.exe`
 3. wait for the GUI to popup, (.exe version is slow)

-* after running the app check the players folder for the output files
+After running the app check the players folder for the output files

 # Getting API Keys
 ### Blizzard API Key